8/21 demo: Building component libraries from Figma with AI

 Begin by connecting to Neon.
 On your MCP servers page, click the + Connect button next to Neon.
 You will then be prompted to connect to your Neon organization.

 Then, in your Builder Project, describe to the AI what you'd like changed.
-Although the AI may be able to figure out what you want based on the context, it is best to provide any relevant IDs, schemas, or table names if possible.
+Although the AI might be able to figure out what you want based on the context, it is best to provide any relevant IDs, schemas, or table names if possible.

 Read more about Fusion and MCP servers, or learn about other ways to Add context to projects.